-Being an attorney doesn’t mean should be stuck reading briefs and journal articles each and every day.
-There are so many great online publications and blogs that have so much rich content that range from timely law topics, to career tips, to the common struggles of a lawyer.
+Being an attorney doesn’t mean you should be stuck reading briefs and journal articles each and every day.
+There are so many great online publications and blogs that have so much rich content that ranges from timely law topics to career tips, to the common struggles of a lawyer.
 Not only can these websites provide great resources, but also the articles can often help you feel more rejuvenated and enthusiastic about the law.

-Here are seven websites we recommend you bookmark today.
+Here are seven websites we recommend you bookmark.

-- Above the Law: This website publishes new content on a daily (even hourly basis).
+"AboveTheLaw.com" publishes new content on a daily—in some cases, an hourly—basis.
 Article topics tend to focus on the following areas: BigLaw, small law firms, legal technology, legal marketing, in-house counsel, law school, and government issues.
 You can always count on Above the Law to offer a thoughtful (and sometimes even humorous) look at current events.
 For example, there has not been a shortage of articles about the recent Supreme Court decisions.
 Above the Law also has a great Career Center on the website, which includes job postings from throughout the country and advice for job seekers.

-- ABA Journal: Perhaps the standard for lawyers and legal professionals, ABA Journal includes articles and blog posts about current issues and the latest in legal news.
-If reading articles and blog posts doesn’t always fit into your daily schedule, check out the ABA Journal podcasts that are interesting and can be listened to on the go.
+Perhaps the standard for lawyers and legal professionals, "ABAJournal.com" includes articles and blog posts about current issues and the latest in legal news.
+If reading articles and blog posts don’t always fit into your daily schedule, check out the ABA Journal podcasts that are interesting and can be listened to on the go.
 A recent podcast featured the topic of how lawyers can maximize relaxation while on vacation.

-- Trebuchet Legal: This site focuses on what happens after you attend law school and pass the bar exam.
-Created by the founders of The Girl’s Guide to Law School, Law School Toolbox and Bar Exam Toolbox, Trebuchet provides career-related advice to law students and attorneys.
+CareerDicta focuses on what happens after you attend law school and pass the bar exam.
+Created by the founders of The Girl’s Guide to Law School, Law School Toolbox and Bar Exam Toolbox, CareerDicta provides career-related advice to law students and attorneys.
 Articles range from how to start your own virtual law office to marketing yourself as an attorney.

-- LawJobs.com: If you’re on the search of a new job or legal career, you’ll want to bookmark this site.
-LawJobs.com lists legal job openings, classifieds and nationwide ads for lawyers, paralegals and legal support staff.
-The Career Center includes career profiles, salary information and career advice.
+If you’re on the search for a new job or legal career, you’ll want to bookmark this site.
+LawJobs.com lists legal job openings, classifieds and nationwide ads for lawyers, paralegals, and legal support staff.
+The Career Center includes career profiles, salary information, and career advice.
 It’s a great resource if you’re in the market for changing jobs or careers.

-- JD Careers Out There: If you just finished law school and still aren’t sure what type of legal career you want, this is the website for you.
-Founder Marc Luber has two goals with his site: to help you find a career you’ll love, and help you be successful at that career.
+If you just finished law school and still aren’t sure what type of legal career you want, this is the website for you.
+JD Careers Out There's founder Marc Luber has two goals with his site: to help you find a career you’ll love, and help you be successful at that career.
 Be sure to check out Marc’s video interviews in which he talks about what you can do with a law degree and how to break in and find a job.